 Read on to learn more about symptoms, types, and treatments.

 As the astrocytoma grows and presses against the brain, it can cause symptoms.
 They depend partly on where and how big your tumor is.
-Common early symptoms are:
+Early symptoms include:

 Grades and Types

-Like other tumors, astrocytomas are graded on a scale of 1 to 4, based on how abnormal the cells look and how fast they grow.
+Like other tumors, astrocytomas are graded on a scale of I to IV, based on how abnormal the cells look and how fast they grow.
+Grade IV tumors are the most aggressive in their growth.
 Most astrocytomas in adults are high grade.
 This means the cells look abnormal and grow quickly.

-Anaplastic astrocytomas are rare.
-They are grade 3 cancers that grow quickly and spread to nearby tissue.
+- Anaplastic astrocytomas are rare.
+They are grade III tumors that grow quickly and spread to nearby tissue.
 They are hard to remove completely because of their tentacle-like fingers, which grow into nearby brain tissue.

-Glioblastomas are also called grade 4 astrocytomas.
-About 60% to 75% of astrocytomas are glioblastomas.
+- Glioblastomas are also called grade IV astrocytomas.
+Over 50% of astrocytomas are glioblastomas.
 They grow very quickly and are hard to treat because they are often a mix of different cancer cell types.

-Diffuse astrocytomas can grow into nearby tissue, but they grow slowly.
-Also called low-grade or astrocytoma grade 2, they can come back as higher-grade tumors.
+- Diffuse astrocytomas can grow into nearby tissue, but they grow slowly.
+They are considered low-grade (grade II), but they can develop into higher-grade tumors.

 You and your doctor will make a treatment plan based on the type of astrocytoma you have, where it is, how fast it's growing, and your symptoms.

-Surgery to remove all of a tumor -- or as much as possible -- is a likely first step.
-The exception is gliomas in the brain stem, an area where surgery can be too risky.
+- Surgery to remove all of a tumor -- or as much as possible -- is a likely first step.
+The exception is gliomas in areas where surgery can be too risky.
 Surgery may be enough to cure grade 1 tumors.
 Surgery usually doesn’t remove all of a higher-grade tumor.